 I started going to Cape May as a teenager and returned many times with my own family.
 Cape May, filled with Victorian houses, is great for all ages, but it’s particularly wonderful for tweens.
 There are inexpensive things to do, like skeeball, right on the promenade, Cape May’s paved version of a boardwalk.
 There’s also miniature golf nearby.

-TravelingMom Tip: be sure to stay in a place that provides beach tags.
-In season, every person on the beach needs a beach tag and your ‘bargain’ hotel or rental could be quite a bit more expensive if you have to buy these.
+TravelingMom Tip: Be sure to stay in a place that provides beach tags, which is a type of permit required to be on the beach.
+In season, every person on the beach needs a beach tag and your ‘bargain’ hotel or rental could be quite a bit more expensive if you have to buy these out of pocket.

 Best Beaches for Families in New York

 Well-heeled New Yorkers head to the Hamptons, where they spend their days on white sand beaches and nights at trendy restaurants.
 Since so many people have pools, the beaches never get too crowded.
 Bay beaches with their gentle waves are great for toddlers.
 In Southampton, the bay beach has a big playground right on the sand.

 TravelingMom tip: If you stay south of the highway in Southampton, you can walk or bike to the beach and save on a pricey car permit.